HackYourFuture/Project/documentation/guide-newproject.md

   response.send("Hi everybody!
 Now it is an Express server");
 });

+app.listen(8080, () =>
+  console.log(
+    "This message makes visible to the developer that the server is running" )
-app.listen(8080); // This starts the server, by making it actively listen (to port 8080)
+); // This starts the server, by making it actively listen (to port 8080)
 ```

 > **Note** - Express utilizes the http package behind the scenes.